 GuideRails Stability: How It Actually Works

-I tested the Glycerin GTS 22 alongside the Saucony Guide 19 (traditional stability) and noticed a clear difference.
-The Saucony’s medial post pushes back against pronation actively.
-The GuideRails simply prevent excess movement.
+I tested the Glycerin GTS 23 alongside the Saucony Guide 19 (traditional TPU frame stability) and noticed a clear difference.
+The Guide 19 pushes back against pronation with a firm medial structure.
+The GuideRails in the GTS 23 simply prevent excess movement.
 For mild-to-moderate overpronators like me, the GuideRails approach feels more natural because it works with your gait, not against it.

-However, if you have severe overpronation, GuideRails may not provide enough control.
-In that case, a more structured stability shoe like the ASICS Kayano 32 is a better choice.
-Here’s why: severe pronation needs active correction, not passive guidance.
+However, if you have severe overpronation, GuideRails may not provide enough correction.
+In that case, a more structured shoe like the ASICS Kayano 32 with its 4D GUIDANCE SYSTEM is a better choice.
+For broader stability options, check my stability shoe guide.

-The DNA Tuned midsole delivers the most plush ride in any stability shoe I’ve tested — it feels like running on a firm cloud.
+DNA Tuned midsole delivers the plushest ride in any stability shoe tested across 150+ miles of roads and boardwalk.
 The nitrogen-infused foam uses dual-cell technology: larger foam cells in the heel for soft landings, smaller cells in the forefoot for a slightly firmer push-off.
+The extra 2mm of forefoot foam in the GTS 23 makes the transition smoother than the 22.

-At easy pace (9:30-10:30/mile), the ride is smooth, protective, and consistent.
+At easy pace (9:00–9:30/mile), the ride is smooth, protective, and consistent.
 The 38mm heel stack provides substantial cushioning without feeling unstable.
-On long runs (10+ miles), the foam maintains its softness — no dead spots or compression at mile 10 that I notice with cheaper foams.
+On long runs (12+ miles), the foam maintains its softness — no dead spots or compression at mile 12 that I notice with cheaper foams.

-Be patient with the break-in.
-The first 15-20 miles felt slightly firmer than expected.
-After that, the DNA Tuned foam softened into its optimal state and the ride became noticeably more plush.
-This is normal for nitrogen-infused foams — they need heat and compression cycles to reach their best performance.
+Be patient with break-in — it’s normal and I went through the same adjustment.
+The first 10-15 miles felt firmer than expected.
+After that, the DNA Tuned foam softened into its optimal state.
+This is standard for nitrogen-infused foams — they need heat and compression cycles to reach peak performance.

 | Ride Aspect | Rating | My Experience |